Fpinto29/hardhat-nft-fcc/README.md

 </p>
 <br/>

-We go through creating 3 different kinds of NFTs.
+It has 3 different kinds of NFTs.

 1. A Basic NFT
 2. IPFS Hosted NFT